Creating a Strong Service Dog Team

 When we have a dog ready to graduate, we invite the Warrior to a two-week team training at the PPH site closest to the Warrior.
 Warriors can be matched with any dog in our program and, if necessary, we transport the Warrior’s dog to its team training site.
 These two weeks are a challenging, but magical time, when Warrior and dog go from being strangers to a strong and loyal team.

-Our team training curriculum is based on the curriculum developed by our CEO Dr. Bonnie Bergin and the Bergin University of Canine Studies.
+Our team training curriculum is based on the curriculum developed by our CEO Dr. Bonnie Bergin and the Bergin College of Canine Studies.
 It is a combination of lectures related to dog training, care, and behavior, as well as hands-on dog training sessions and public access “field trips.”
 Warriors learn over 100 commands to speak their new teammate’s language and learn skills to effectively handle their dog at home and in public.
 The Warrior/dog teams practice the skills they learn in training sessions on “field trips” to places where the Warrior may utilize the service dog, such as grocery stores, movie theatres, and public transportation.
 With the support of our caring and expert Program Instructors, the Warrior learns when and how to effectively utilize the tasks the dog knows in a variety of settings.

 During team training the dog and Warrior are “umbilical corded,” which means they are attached at the leash.
 The Warrior is the only person with whom the dog will interact during this time, and the dog is the only animal with whom the Warrior will interact.
 We have found that this experience accelerates the bond between the Warrior and service dog.